Verstopper/web2_project_security/README.md

 ### Some xss scripts for testing in dangerous mode:
-BTW, it is recommended to write malicious text inside textarea when in safe mode because entered text is displayed right under the text area (text change forces update in lower html element, in this case )
+BTW, it is recommended to write malicious text inside textarea when in safe mode because entered text is displayed right under the text area (text change in textarea forces update in div elemenz under the textarea)

 1.
 ```html